RNAGenScape: Property-Guided, Optimized Generation of mRNA Sequences with Manifold Langevin Dynamics

-We present \ours, a property-guided Manifold Langevin dynamics framework dedicated for mRNA sequence design and optimization. \ours consists of three key components. \fancynumber{1} An organized autoencoder (OAE) that learns the manifold of mRNA sequences and organizes the space by the target property, enabling efficient exploration within a biologically plausible subspace rather than the ambient sequence space. \fancynumber{2} A manifold projector that contracts each update back onto the learned manifold, preserving biological plausibility.
-By preprocessing the data with SUGAR~\citep{SUGAR} to augment undersampled regions by filling ``holes'' in the manifold, we ensure that the manifold projector remains effective even under sparse training conditions (e.g., as few as 2,000 data points in one dataset), addressing a common challenge in mRNA data. \fancynumber{3} A property-guided manifold Langevin dynamics that leverages OAE and manifold projector to optimize target properties of the mRNAs, smoothly interpolate between sequences, and ensure that all intermediate results remain close to the viable mRNA manifold.
+To address the challenges, we introduce \ours, a property-guided manifold Langevin dynamics framework for mRNA sequence generation built around three key components. \fancynumber{1}~An autoencoder and a property predictor, together termed an organized autoencoder~(OAE), that jointly learn a latent manifold of mRNA sequences while organizing this manifold according to the target property.
+This latent manifold represents the subspace of biologically viable mRNA sequences rather than the much larger Euclidean ambient space. \fancynumber{2}~A manifold projector, implemented as a denoising autoencoder, that maps data near the learned manifold onto the manifold, preventing drift toward implausible regions.
+To ensure robustness under sparse and imbalanced data regimes common in mRNA studies, we augment training data using SUGAR~\cite{SUGAR}, which fills holes in the manifold and stabilizes manifold projection even with as few as 2,000 sequences. \fancynumber{3}~A property-guided manifold Langevin dynamics that iteratively refines sequences by combining gradient information with stochastic exploration, while ensuring that sequences generated at every optimization step remain close to the viable mRNA manifold.

-Across three real-world mRNA datasets that span two orders of magnitude in size, \ours consistently improved target properties with high success rates and efficiency, outperforming existing approaches originally developed for proteins or generic sequence data.